Gaudi Buildings in Barcelona: 6 Amazing Examples of Architecture

 Gaudi’s magnum opus, the Sagrada Familia is the largest unfinished Catholic church in the world.

-Make sure to visit Barcelona’s Parc Guell early in the day to avoid crowds – the park gets packed after the early morning hours!
+Visit Parc Guell early in the day – the park gets busy as the day goes by!

 The apartment building formerly known as Casa Milà is a Gaudi masterpiece.
 Located in L’Eixample, the building’s undulating, curving facade evokes a seaside cliff, characteristic of Gaudi philosophy that architecture is best when it references the natural world.
 The 33 wavy, wrought-iron balconies further elucidate the emphasis on nature.